Jessica Carloni: (603) 868-1095

 - Federal Duck Stamp with the hunter’s name signed across the face.

-The Federal Duck Stamp can be purchased at many U.S. Post Offices, at Fish and Game Headquarters in Concord, or at the Department’s Region 2 Office in New Hampton.
-Hunters interested in purchasing their Federal Duck Stamp at the Region 2 Office are advised to call (603) 744-5470 in advance of their visit to verify availability.
+The Federal Duck Stamp can be purchased at many U.S. Post Offices, Fish and Game Headquarters in Concord, or the Department’s Region 2 Office in New Hampton.

-Hunters are asked to report all banded birds at http://www.reportband.gov.
-Note that the phone-in reporting method has been discontinued.
+Hunters are asked to report all banded birds at www.reportband.gov.
+Note that the phone-in (1-800-327-BAND) reporting method has been discontinued.
 After you report a band, the U.S. Geological Survey will send a certificate with information about the bird.

 For more information on waterfowl hunting in New Hampshire, including a duck identification guide, or to buy licenses and permits online, visit www.huntnh.com/hunting/waterfowl.html.